ARALDITE® AW 4510 / HARDENER HW 4511-1

 Chemical Family: Epoxy & Epoxy Derivatives

-Features: Chemical Resistant, Excellent Multi-Substrate Adhesion, Good Gap Filling Capabilities, No Flow During Application, Temperature Resistance, Thixotropic
+Product Features: Chemical Resistance, Excellent Multi-Substrate Adhesion, Good Gap Filling Capabilities, No Flow During Application, Temperature Resistance, Thixotropic

 Enhanced TDS